sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 It's the kind-projector in action.
 It's way less verbose and explicit than what we would have to write without it (we'll see).

-We'll also learn how it's deeply linked to the _Partial Unification_ feature of scalac and all its caveats.
+We'll also learn how it's linked to the _Partial Unification_ feature of scalac and all its caveats.

-The kind-projector and the partial-unification are truly powerful features that push the limits of the type system of the Scala compiler.
-It lets us, the developers, abstract more of our work to reuse (compose) it easily, limit the scope of possibilities when we code (when everything is abstract, it's less bug-prone) and have the compiler tell us if the types make sense, all that without verbosity.
+The kind-projector and the partial-unification are powerful features that push the limits of the Scala type system.
+It lets us —the developers— abstract our work to reuse (compose) it easily.
+It limits the scope of possibilities when we code: when everything is abstract, it's less bug-prone.
+It lets the compiler help us to check if the types make sense.

 They are heavily used in libraries because they need to be the most generic possible for us to work with them (and even with themselves..).
 But they will also find their ways into real projects and applications.
-You must be aware of what the partial-unification is, and consider the kind-projector as scalac native to use it where you should. :heart_eyes_cat:
+We must be aware of what the partial-unification is.
+We must consider the kind-projector as native, nor fear it, and totally embrase it. :heart_eyes_cat:

 ---
 Summary {.summary}